kyma-project/examples/kiali/README.md

 If you use [Jaeger](https://www.jaegertracing.io/) for distributed tracing, Kiali can utilize your Jaeger instance to [provide traces](https://kiali.io/docs/features/tracing/).
 Follow the [Jaeger configuration](https://kiali.io/docs/configuration/p8s-jaeger-grafana/jaeger/) guide for integration.

+### Integrate Grafana

+Kiali can provide links to Istio dashboards in Grafana.
+The [Grafana configuration](https://kiali.io/docs/configuration/p8s-jaeger-grafana/grafana/) page of the Kiali documentation describes how to integrate Grafana.

 ### Expose Kiali

 Kiali supports different authentication strategies.
 When exposing the Kiali server, we recommend to use an external OpenID Connect compatible identity provider.